MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/Record-and-export-proxy-activity.md

 An execution summary report can be also generated when the recording is stopped.

+> [!NOTE]
-> ℹ️ By default the `ExecutionSummaryPlugin` is disabled.
+> By default the `ExecutionSummaryPlugin` is disabled.
 To enable the plugin, open the [devproxyrc](https://github.com/microsoft/dev-proxy/wiki/devproxyrc) file, search for the plugin object and change the `enabled` property to `true`.
 The plugin will be enabled the next time you start proxy.

 By default, the summary report is returned to the terminal output.